Biden's solar ambitions collide with China labor complaints - WTMJ

 At issue is the government’s “labor transfer” program, which places workers in Xinjiang with companies.

-Chinese officials say it is voluntary, but Murphy and Elimaat argue it takes place in “an environment of unprecedented coercion” and is “undergirded by the constant threat of re-education and internment.”
+Chinese officials say it is voluntary, but Murphy and Elima argue it takes place in “an environment of unprecedented coercion” and is “undergirded by the constant threat of re-education and internment.”

 “Many indigenous workers are unable to refuse or walk away from these jobs,” their report says.
 It says the programs are “tantamount to forcible transfer of populations and enslavement.”

-Trina and JinkoSolar also have “possible labor transfers” in factories, while a JinkoSolar facility is in an industrial park that also has a prison, according to Murphy and Elimaat.
+Trina and JinkoSolar also have “possible labor transfers” in factories, while a JinkoSolar facility is in an industrial park that also has a prison, according to Murphy and Elima.

 JinkoSolar, LONGi, Trina and JA Solar didn’t immediately respond to questions about the report.